ginstrom/galaxy-conquest-game/cline_docs/projectRoadmap.md

 - [ ] Documentation complete

 ## Completed Tasks
+- [2025-02-25] Improved test coverage for InfoPanel classes
+  - Added comprehensive unit tests for InfoPanel base class and subclasses
+  - Created integration tests for view classes and their InfoPanel instances
+  - Updated MockGame and MockBackground classes to support testing
+  - Fixed edge cases and improved test robustness
+  - Increased overall test coverage to 82% (above the 80% target)
+  - Updated documentation in currentTask.md and codebaseSummary.md

+- [2025-02-25] Fixed unit tests for PlanetView
+  - Added `info_panel` attribute to MockGame class
+  - Updated MockFont class to provide default size value
+  - Fixed AttributeError and TypeError in tests
+  - All tests now pass with 73% code coverage
+  - Updated documentation in currentTask.md and codebaseSummary.md

 - [2025-02-17] Implemented dependency injection for testing
   - Added mock objects for pygame components
   - Fixed test suite initialization issues